Favorite Spring Birding Spots at Ottawa Refuge

 14. Turkey Run Unit: When not in use for hunting, this is a great space to check for red headed woodpeckers, turkeys, and some migrating songbirds.

 15. West Sister Island National Wildlife Refuge: heron/egret rookery located 9 miles off shore of the main complex.
-A tour is scheduled for May 16!
-Learn more here.
+Check the calendar of events for ferry tours which typically happen in spring and fall.